DATA AND THE DIGITAL IN PLATFORM SOCIETIES - 2024/5

 Formative assessment and feedback

-Both assignments are linked to formative submissions in the period before summative submissions.
-These optional but highly encouraged formative submissions will allow students the opportunity to get informal feedback on their work in preparation for summative assignments.
-These formative opportunities are associated with seminar activities and sessions preparing students for the summative assignments.
+This assignment is linked to an ungraded but vital formative submission of a plan in the weeks before summative submissions.
+This is optional but highly encouraged as this formative submission will allow students the opportunity to get informal feedback on their work in preparation for summative assignments.
+Formative opportunities are also associated with seminar activities and sessions preparing students for the summative assignments.
 In addition, weekly teaching and learning embeds activities which build in numerous moments of formative feedback which are explicitly linked to summative assignment preparation.

 Module aims